jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 language will have no inbuilt concept of type, the aim is to support programmers in creating their own.

+*integrate with above or discard*
+Relationship between type of a node and its purpose in the document.
+Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
+This structure may be carefully designed but ultimately a looser interpretation of the structure can be safer.

 ~~~~ {.xml}
 <!--  XML leaves no doubt as to the labels we give to the types
       of the nodes.
 This is a 'person' -->